-PETER J. O'DONNELL, JR. is 66 and has been a director since April 1, 1998.
+PETER J. O'DONNELL is 66 and has been a director since April 1, 1998.

 Mr. O'Donnell is president and chief executive officer of Pine Tree Management Corporation, a northeastern Pennsylvania management consulting company based in Clarks Summit, Pennsylvania.
-He is a director of M&T Bank and a member of M&T Bank's Directors Advisory Council-Pennsylvania Division.
-Mr. O'Donnell also had served as a director of ONBANCorp from 1996 through First Empire's acquisition of ONBANCorp, and as a director of Franklin First Savings Bank from 1994 through its merger with M&T Bank.
+He is a director of M&T Bank.
+Mr. O'Donnell also had served as a director of ONBANCorp from 1996 through First Empire's acquisition of ONBANCorp.